 From here follow the arrows on the rocks and a short section of track, then pass through Silent Street, a 10 metre-deep crevasse in the sandstone, and make your way to the Pinnacle.
 The protruding slab of rock at the crest of the range has great views the surrounding cliffs and the town of Halls Gap, and is one of the most popular sites in the national park.

-From the Pinnacle continue south along the cliff rim, ignoring two tracks the the right – the first to the garden of the Grampians and the second to Sundial car park.
-After visiting Lakeview Lookout the main track heads back to the car park, where there are toilets, picnic tables and a water tank.
-From here follow the signs to Sundial Peak for one of the best views from the range; it’s about a 4km return trip so this section can be skipped if you’re pushed for time.
-Return to the car park and take the track that leads south-west through forest to cross the road to meet a car park at the start of the track to Mt Rosea.
+From the Pinnacle follow the GPT signs to continue south along the cliff rim, ignoring two tracks the the right – the first to the garden of the Grampians and the second to Sundial car park.
+After visiting Lakeview Lookout the main track heads back to the car park, where there are toilets and picnic tables.
+From here follow the signs to Sundial Peak.
+The trail branches off after 250 metres but it’s worth dropping packs at the junction and continuing to the peak for one of the best views from the range.
+Return to the junction and turn left to follow the track to Rosea car park.
+After 1.1km leave the track on the new Bugiga link track that leads to the new hikers’ campsite that features 12 raised tent platforms, non-flush toilets and a gropu shelter.

-This track has been re-aligned in recent years and is now a little longer but a lot easier.
-It begins with a steady climb through Stringybark forest before reaching more exposed rocky areas – follow cairns as the track crosses over expanses of bare rock and winds between giant boulders and grass trees.
+Pick up the track as it continues west, descending to Rosea car park.
+The next goal is Mt Rosea.
+The climb begins steadily through Messmate forest before reaching more exposed rocky areas – follow cairns as the track crosses over expanses of bare rock and winds between giant boulders and grass trees.
 After crossing a wide gully the track climbs with great views to the west – the small odd-shaped peak in the middle distance is Tower Hill.
 Watch for rock cairns and painted arrows as the path levels out before reaching the rim of Mt Rosea’s huge east-facing cliffs.

 MOUNT STAPYLTON CIRCUIT: 13.5km, 2 days